QUIC Throughput and Fairness over Dual Connectivity: Related Work

 {\bf Upper-layer multipathing:} Multipathing is similar to DC but performed higher up in the network stack.
 Most such solutions are implemented in the transport layer, e.g., SCTP~\cite{IAS06} and MP-TCP~\cite{WRGH11}, but some are implemented in the network layer~\cite{GuPo09}.
 Here, we focus on QUIC-based solutions.
 De Coninck and Bonaventure~\cite{CB17} implement Multipath QUIC (MP-QUIC) based on quic-go and lessons learned from MP-TCP, and show that serving QUIC over multiple paths is beneficial.
 Mogensen et al.~\cite{MMMKPL19} expands MP-QUIC to Selective Redundant MP-QUIC (SR-MPQUIC).
 Their solution modifies the congestion control algorithm, the scheduler, and the stream framer.
 SR-MPQUIC reduces latencies and improves reliability for priority data at a small increase in bandwidth usage and latencies for background data.
 The results show the importance of proper packet scheduling and the value of packet duplication.
-While additional cross-layer communication would be required to benefit DC, QUIC also includes some unique attributes to assist packet/flow scheduling~\cite{RHB18}.
+While additional cross-layer communication would be required to benefit DC, QUIC \revone{}{(and HTTP/3)} also includes some unique attributes to assist packet/flow scheduling~\cite{RHB18}.

-{\bf Fairness:} Fairness can be difficult to judge when there are multiple paths with different amount of resources.
-Becke et al.~\cite{BDAR12} study the fairness of different congestion control algorithms in multipath scenarios, focusing on two fairness types: link-centric and network-centric flow fairness.
-Raiciu et al.~\cite{RPBGWH2010} study how MP-TCP can replace single connections and load balancing in data centers.
+{\bf Fairness:} Fairness can be difficult to judge when there are multiple paths with different amount of resources. \revone{}{As such, we take a look at studies on multipathing fairness.} Becke et al.~\cite{BDAR12} study the fairness of different congestion control algorithms in multipath scenarios, \revone{}{targeting TCP-friendliness and} focusing on two fairness types: link-centric \revone{}{fairness (where each flow share the link capacity equally),} and network-centric flow fairness \revone{}{(where fairness of flows is considered in the whole network with several paths)}.
+Raiciu et al.~\cite{RPBGWH2010} study how MP-TCP can replace single connections and load balancing in data centers \revone{}{with different network topologies}.
 For specific topologies, MP-TCP significantly improved fairness and provided throughput closer to optimal compared to single connectivity using random load balancing.
-To judge fairness, they and many others~\cite{RPBGWH2010,WRGH11,ZL08} evaluate multipathing using Jain's fairness index (JFI)~\cite{JCH84}.
+To judge \revone{}{the} fairness, they and many others~\cite{RPBGWH2010,WRGH11,ZL08} evaluate multipathing using Jain's fairness index (JFI)~\cite{JCH84}.
 Similar to these works, we use JFI here.